EPD: Woman hospitalized after being stabbed 5 times by husband

-ENID, Okla. — A 32-year-old Enid woman was flown to an Oklahoma City hospital after being stabbed multiple times Monday evening.
+ENID, Okla. — A 32-year-old Enid woman was flown to an Oklahoma City hospital after being stabbed multiple times Monday evening, Aug.
+22, 2022.

 According to Enid Police Department, at 6:04 p.m.
-Monday, 911 calls were made reporting the woman had been stabbed at a residence in the 700 block of North 12th.
+911 calls reported the woman had been stabbed at a residence in the 700 block of North 12th.

-It was not known where the woman had been stabbed, police said, and the man’s name was not released Monday night.
+It was not known where the woman had been stabbed, police said, and they would not release the man’s name Monday night.

-The woman was flown to OU Medical Center in Oklahoma City for treatment, where police said she was in stable condition as of 9:12 p.m. on Monday.
+The woman was flown to OU Medical Center in Oklahoma City for treatment and was in stable condition as of 9:12 p.m., police said.

 Commented